YZouzou/ML-Topics-Intro/README.md

 [Link to notebook on Google Colab to view the interactive content](https://colab.research.google.com/github/YZouzou/ML-Topics-Intro/blob/main/Lasso%20(L1)%20Regularization.ipynb)

 ### Regularization Paths of L1 and L2 Regularized Cost Functions
-In this notebook, the changes in linear regression coefficient values according to $\delta^{2}$ values is visualized for L2 and L1 regularizers.
-The effect of $\delta^{2}$ values on train and test error is also visualized.
+In this notebook, the changes in linear regression coefficient values according to regularizer coefficient values is visualized for L2 and L1 regularizers.
+The effect of the regularizer coefficient values on train and test error is also visualized.
 [Link to notebook on Google Colab to view the interactive content](https://colab.research.google.com/github/YZouzou/ML-Topics-Intro/blob/main/Regularization%20Paths%20of%20L1%20and%20L2.ipynb)

 ### Polynomial Regression